nvrocks/Digest/README.md

 # Digest
-Digest is an application + chrome extension which lets you summarize long articles, audio & video files.
+Digest is an android application + chrome extension which lets you summarize long articles, audio & video files.

 # Requirements
 * Python 3.x